Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Experimental Setup

 We investigate the following four research questions (RQs):

-\begin{itemize}[leftmargin=*] \item RQ1: How do state-of-the-art LLMs perform in ground-up CLI generation, and how do different agent frameworks influence their success rates? \item RQ2: How does the software generation capability of these agents scale or degrade across different task difficulty levels? \item RQ3: What are the differences in computational overhead and generation efficiency among the models under an unconstrained, open-ended generation setting? \item RQ4: Given complete structural freedom, how do the internal structures of agent-generated repositories compare to human-written oracles? \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{RQ1 (Overall capabilities):} How do state-of-the-art LLMs perform in 0-to-1 CLI tool generation, and how do different agent frameworks influence their functional correctness? \item \textbf{RQ2 (Complexity impact):} How does the autonomous generation capability of these models scale or degrade across varying degrees of project complexity? \item \textbf{RQ3 (Generation efficiency):} What are the computational overheads and token consumption patterns of these agents under an unconstrained, open-ended generation setting? \item \textbf{RQ4 (Structural autonomy):} Given complete structural freedom, how do the repository-level designs of agent-generated software differ from human-written oracles? \end{itemize}